microsoft/powerbi-visuals-utils-dataviewutils/docs/usage/installation-guide.md

 }
 ```

-That's it. :rocket: :metal: That's a good time to read our [Usage Guide](./usage-guide.md).
+That's it.
+That's a good time to read our [Usage Guide](./usage-guide.md).